mwhitesi/apl_assignment/README.md

 For workflows involving external tools and multiple steps (such as variant calling), I have used the Smakemake workflow system.
 Snakemake has a number of advantages to help make multi-step analyses easily deployable and reproducible.

 The Snakemake syntax is comprised of rules that determine the input/output data file dependencies and order of task execution.
 Snakemake has a predefined recommended project structure.
-I have cloned the Snakemake github template for GATK-based variant calling that uses this recommended structure.
+I have cloned the Snakemake github template for GATK-based variant calling that uses this recommended structure (https://github.com/snakemake-workflows/dna-seq-gatk-variant-calling/).

 The structure is as follows:

+* envs - conda environment settings
+* report - report config for snakemake auto-reports
+* rules - auxilariy snakemake files (included in the main Snakefile)
+* schemas - JSON schema definitions

+Snakemake will auto-generate the following directories:

+* resources - reference files (such as reference genome used in read mapping)
+* called - interim variant call files
+* genotyped - final variant output files
+* logs - error and progress text files

 ## Question 3